The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: An efficient algorithm for the semi-continuous Fr echet distance with one-sided shortcuts

-We simulate the decision procedure $\Gamma$ at the unknown value $\delta^* = \delta^s_F(A,f)$.
+We simulate the decision procedure $\Gamma$ at the unknown value $\delta^* = \scsFrechet$.
 Each step of $\Gamma$ involves a call to one of the procedures {\bf NextEndPoint} and {\bf NextDisk}.
-The execution of each of these procedures consists of a sequence of tests---the former procedure tests the current disk against a sequence of edges of $f$, for finding the first exit point from the disk, and the latter procedure tests the current point $x^{k+1}(\delta)$ against a sequence of disks centered at the points of $A$, for finding the first disk (beyond the present disk) that contains the point.
-Each such test generates a critical value $\delta_0$, and we check whether $\delta_0$ lies outside $(\alpha_0,\beta_0]$, in which case we know the (combinatorial nature of the) outcome of the test (in the procedure {\bf NextEndPoint}, the point $x^{k+1}(\delta_0)$ itself varies continuously with $\delta_0$), and we can proceed to the next test.
-If $\delta_0$ lies in $(\alpha_0,\beta_0]$, we bifurcate, proceeding along two branches, one assuming that $\delta^* \le \delta_0$ and the other assuming that $\delta^* > \delta_0$.
+The execution of each of these procedures consists of a sequence of tests---the former procedure tests the current disk $D_\delta(p^k(\delta))$ against a sequence of edges of $f$, for finding the first exit point from the disk, and the latter procedure tests the current point $x^{k+1}(\delta)$ against a sequence of disks centered at the points of $P$, for finding the first disk (following the present one) that contains $x^{k+1}(\delta)$.
+Each such test generates one or several critical values $\delta$, and we check whether all these values of $\delta$ lie outside $(\alpha,\beta]$, in which case we know the (combinatorial nature of the) outcome of the test, and we can proceed to the next test.
+If any of these values $\delta$ lies in $(\alpha,\beta]$, we bifurcate, proceeding along two branches, where one assumes that $\delta^* \le \delta$ and the other assumes that $\delta^* > \delta$, or one assumes that $\delta^*<\delta$ and the other assumes $\delta^*\geq \delta$.